Towards Semantically Enriched Embeddings for Knowledge Graph Completion: Towards Capturing Semantics in Knowledge Graph Embeddings

-This section discussed the methods leveraging schematic information contained in the KGs starting from type hierarchy to the semantics in the description logic axioms.
-The approaches utilizing type hierarchies for LP still lack unified evaluation w.r.t. benchmark datasets leading to unclear performance comparison of the existing algorithms and of the impact of adding such schematic information for training the models.
-These models in most cases evaluate the approach on the traditional triple and entity-type prediction tasks but completely ignore tasks related to schema completion.
-The limited expressivity of these models makes them unsuitable for the tasks of deductive reasoning.
-These shortcomings are covered by the approaches representing the semantics underlying different description logic axioms with the help of box embeddings.
+\paragraph{Discussion.} This section discussed the methods leveraging schematic information contained in the KGs starting from type hierarchy to the semantics of classes and predicates in the description logic axioms.
+The approaches utilizing type hierarchies for LP are, however, in most cases evaluated on the traditional triple and entity-type prediction tasks but completely ignore tasks related to schema completion involving terms only from the TBox in the KG.
+Furthermore, the limited expressivity of these models makes them unsuitable for the more complex tasks of deductive reasoning.
+These shortcomings are addressed by the approaches representing the semantics underlying different description logic axioms with the help of box embeddings.
 Yet, these approaches are limited to certain kinds of axioms and do not cover more expressive statements like role transitivity.
 This is evidenced in Table~\ref{tab:semantic_embeddings} where only a few approaches can handle certain aspects of $\mathcal{SH}$, yet the expressivity of OWL ontologies (from $\mathcal{SHIF^{(D)}}$ to $\mathcal{SROIQ^{(D)}}$) is far to be reached.
+Lastly, the approaches discussed in this section still lack unified evaluation w.r.t. benchmark datasets leading to unclear performance comparison of the existing algorithms and of the impact of adding such schematic information for training the models.